stackbit/jamstackthemes/content/theme/hugo-northendlab.md

 archetype:
   - Blog
 date: 2021-08-29T16:05:35.000Z
+description: >-
-description: Northendlab is a minimal personal blog theme powered by Hugo.
+  Northendlab is a minimal personal blog theme powered by Hugo.
 It has a Premium version on our gethugothemes site.
 stale: false
 disabled: false
-disabled_reason:
+disabled_reason: null
 ---

 ## Features